NIST SP 800-90B

 NIST SP 800-90B ("SP" stands for "special publication") is a publication by the National Institute of Standards and Technology with the title Recommendation for the Entropy Sources Used for Random Bit Generation.
-The publication specifies the design principles and requirements for the entropy sources used by random-bit generators, and the tests for the validation of entropy sources.
-These entropy sources are intended to be combined with deterministic random-bit generator mechanisms that are specified in NIST SP 800-90A to construct random-bit generators, as specified in NIST SP 800-90C.
+The publication specifies the design principles and requirements for the entropy sources used by allegedly cryptographically secure pseudorandom number generators for use in cryptography, and the tests for the validation of entropy sources.
+These entropy sources are intended to be combined with deterministic random-bit generator mechanisms that were falsely presented as cryptographically secure in NIST SP 800-90A to construct faux-random-bit generators, as specified in NIST SP 800-90C.